 These really don’t need anything else, but who said anything about necessity?
 While they’re still warm, split one open and slather it with salted butter and really good jam.
 Raspberry jam would be my choice.

 If you really want to get carried away and you’re a super planner, make some homemade crème fraîche!
 Here’s the recipe I followed: Homemade Crème Fraîche.
-Just ignore most of the comments.
+It’s as simple as mixing 2 cups heavy cream with 1/4 cup buttermilk.
 I used Horizon Organic Heavy Cream which is ultra-pasteurized and I used Lucerne cultured low fat buttermilk.
 I doubled the recipe and let it sit in a covered mason jar at room temp next to our coffee pot which is basically always on.
-It took 24 hours for the cream to thicken, but it was well worth the wait.
+The cream thickened in about 24 hours but it was well worth the wait.
 It thickens more in the fridge too.
-It is the best, freshest tasting crème fraîche!
+This is the best, freshest tasting crème fraîche!
 And so much cheaper than store-bought which can also be hard to find.

 Also, if you’re like me and start making recipes without checking your pantry, here’s a recipe for powdered sugar: Homemade Powdered Sugar

 I always encourage you to read the whole recipe before beginning, especially with one like this that involves multiple steps.
 Make sure you have the ingredients and the time.
 And room in your freezer for the scones to chill.

 Let me know if you make these!
 Come hang out on Instagram with me @cookonawhim.
 I LOVE seeing you all making my recipes! xo – AnitaPrint

 These Triple Berry Crème Fraîche Scones are thick, soft, and packed with sweet, juicy berries.
 Perfect for Mother’s Day or any special breakfast or brunch.